-XQAGUID:

-(optional) As of Kernel Patch XU\8.0\207, the GUID FOR GUI adds an interface GUID (a 32 character string containing hexadecimal digits in a specific format within curly braces) to permit a program on the client to process the alert.
-The presence of a GUID in the variable indicates that the alert can be processed within a GUI environment, and is used to open the correct application to process the alert within the GUI environment.
+XQAGUID: (optional) As of Kernel Patch XU8.0207, the GUID FOR GUI adds an interface GUID (a 32 character string containing hexadecimal digits in a specific format within curly braces) to permit a program on the client to process the alert.
+The presence of a GUID in the variable indicates that the alert can be processed within a GUI environment, and opens the correct application to process the alert within the GUI environment.